-Open label extension study

-Patients in either arm of the proposed Phase 3 clinical trial who relapse and experience a clinical CDI recurrence within one week of treatment will be permitted to enroll in an open label extension study in which they will receive a dose of SER-109.
-Participation in the open label extension will be conditioned upon the patient's continued satisfaction of the inclusion and exclusion criteria for the Phase 3 clinical trial.
-We believe that providing the open label extension will assist in facilitating enrollment in the Phase 3 clinical trial by providing participants the opportunity to ultimately receive SER-109.
-In addition, we believe the open label study will provide additional safety data and may provide us with greater understanding of the impact of a second dose of SER-109.
-We currently intend to begin patient enrollment in the Phase 3 clinical trial in the first half of 2015.
+Open-label extension study.
+Patients in either arm of the Phase 2/3 pivotal clinical trial who relapse and experience a clinical CDI recurrence within eight weeks of treatment will be permitted to enroll in an open-label extension study in which they will receive a single dose of SER-109.
+Participation in the open-label extension will be conditioned upon the patient's continued satisfaction of the inclusion and exclusion criteria.
+We believe that providing the open-label extension will assist in facilitating enrollment in the Phase 2/3 pivotal clinical trial by providing participants the opportunity to ultimately receive SER-109 if they are initially enrolled in the placebo group.
+In addition, we believe the open-label study will provide additional safety data and may provide us with greater understanding of the impact of a second dose of SER-109.

-SER-109 is a purified ecology of spores produced through a process of extraction from the natural human stool source, obtained from qualified, highly tested donors.
+SER-109 is a purified ecology of spores produced through a process of extraction from a natural human stool source, obtained from qualified, highly tested donors.
 The donor raw material is collected in a controlled setting, under a protocol that stringently ensures that donors meet qualification criteria.
 Donors are required to be in good health, and to possess a medical history and a lifestyle that minimizes the risk of infectious disease transmission.
 Donors are tested for infectious agents and screened for gastrointestinal and other health factors.
 After initial qualification, the donor is eligible to donate for a defined period of time, and donors are monitored periodically for health status changes during the donation period.
 In the middle, and at the end of the donation period, the qualification assessment is repeated to help ensure the donor has maintained their health status.
 After successful completion of an exit screening the donations are released from quarantine for use in manufacturing.

 We initially process the donor material and then transfer a production intermediate to a contract manufacturing organization, or CMO, to isolate the spores and to concentrate them for conversion to the oral capsule dosage form.
 The purified, concentrated drug substance is tested for identity, potency and purity, and subsequently formulated and filled into capsules at a controlled potency.
 The final drug product dosage form is four hard capsules for oral administration.
 Steps are specifically built into the process to remove and kill non-spore microbes.
-We are currently planning and conducting validation studies demonstrating the ability of the process to inactivate and clear the potential pathogens of concern, and we expect to obtain sufficient data from these studies to commence our Phase 3 clinical trial in the first half of 2015.
+We are currently planning and conducting validation studies demonstrating the ability of the process to inactivate and clear the potential pathogens of concern, and we expect to obtain sufficient data from these studies to commence our Phase 2/3 pivotal clinical trial in the first half of 2015.

-Raw materials, intermediates, drug substance and drug product are tested using current good manufacturing process, or cGMP, assays developed with our know-how to assess the key quality attributes of identity, potency and purity of the natural product.
+Raw materials, intermediates, drug substance and drug product are tested using cGMP assays developed with our know-how to assess the key quality attributes of identity, potency and purity of the natural product.
 Identity testing has been developed to assure the presence of live spore forms in the product.
 Potency assays assure the dose of spores, and assess stability of the spores and the product form during storage.
 Proprietary microbiological purity assays have been developed to enable testing for microbial contaminants in the presence of the live spore product.